ManicMiners/docs/_pages/ClassesTimer.md

 Timers continue to fire even after losing the game.
 If you are manually controlling the win/lose cases, it may be a good idea to use stoptimer on any active timers when the player loses the map.

 After wining the map, players may decide to continue to play and the timers will continue to fire.
 You may need to account for this to prevent any map lose messages after winning.

+timers are not real variables.
+They cannot be assigned to each other nor used in any context other than the two events above.